ibm-cloud-docs/ibm-spectrum-lsf/faq.md

 {: #terraform-file-location}
 {: faq}

-The Terraform-based templates can be found in this [GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-lsf).
+The Terraform-based templates can be found in this [GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-lsf){: external}.

 ## Where can I find the custom image name to image id mappings for each cloud region?
 {: #custom-image-mappings}
 {: faq}

-The mappings can be found in the `image-map.tf` file in this [GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-lsf).
+The mappings can be found in the `image-map.tf` file in this [GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-lsf){: external}.